-This dream hotel is in the heart of the most beautiful Eze Village.
-In 1953, the original investor Robert Wolf, who fell in love with Château de La Chèvre d’Or, turned the Chateau into a restaurant.
-According to the local information, Walt Disney convinced Wolf to acquire more houses and also turn them into hotel rooms.
+In the heart of the Eze Village, this dream hotel has an interesting history.
+Back in 1953, the visionary Robert Wolf, fell in love with the Château de La Chèvre d’Or, transformed the chateau into a restaurant.
+Local tales recount how Walt Disney convinced Wolf to acquire additional houses, subsequently converting them into hotel rooms.

-Now La Chèvre d’Or Eze has a cluster of houses scattered through the medieval village.
-It has 45 rooms and suites, and a two Michelin-starred gourmet restaurant.
-Its gardens are like an open-air museum, full of sculptures, fountains, waterfalls, flowers, herbs, trees, and shrubs.
+Today, La Chèvre d’Or Eze sprawls across a cluster of houses scattered throughout the medieval village.
+It has 45 rooms and suites alongside a two Michelin-starred gourmet restaurant.
+The hotel’s gardens resemble an open-air museum, full of sculptures, fountains, waterfalls, flowers, herbs, trees, and shrubs.

-The hotel terraces are tranquil spots to relax.
-They all have an incredible view over the Mediterranean and the hillsides coloured by sunlight.
-A stay in the hotel is one of the most romantic retreats you will ever experience.
+Tranquil terraces provide serene spots for relaxation, each offering an incredible view over the Mediterranean and sun-kissed hillsides.
+A stay at this hotel promises to be one of the most romantic retreats you’ll ever encounter.

-Chateau Eza, also referred to as the Castle of the Prince of Sweden, was built 400 years ago within the ancient city walls of Eze Village.
-After extensive restorations during the recent years, the Chateau Eza has the appearance as it had at the time of the Prince of Sweden.
+Chateau Eza fondly known as the Castle of the Prince of Sweden, has a history dating back 400 years within the ancient city walls of Eze Village.
+After extensive restorations during the recent years have impeccably preserved the Chateau Eza, restoring it to its original grandeur during the era of the Prince of Sweden.

-The Chateau Eza Restaurant has epic vistas over the sun-kissed French Riviera.
-It serves à la carte French and Mediterranean cuisine.
-And, if you want to have dinner there, book well in advance!
+Dining at the Chateau Eza Restaurant is an exquisite experience, with epic vistas stretching across the sun-kissed French Riviera.
+The restaurant specializes in à la carte French and Mediterranean cuisine.
+For those planning a delightful dinner, it’s advisable to secure reservations well in advance!

 InterContinental Carlton Cannes

-More than a century ago, the Grand Duke Michael of Russia, who had requested to build a golf course in Mandelieu-La-Napoule, had financed the Carlton Hotel.
-In the late 19th century, numerous members of the Russian aristocracy frequented the hotel.
-Thus, they became the driving force of Cannes high society.
+Over a century ago, Grand Duke Michael of Russia, who envisioned the construction of a golf course in Mandelieu-La-Napoule, generously financed the establishment of the Carlton Hotel in Cannes.
+In the late 19th century, this hotel attracted numerous members of the Russian aristocracy, establishing itself as a pivotal force in shaping the high society of Cannes.

-Carlton is also a place for film shootings, for example, ‘To Catch A Thief’ by Alfred Hitchcock, with Grace Kelly and Cary Grant.
-As a result of its connection to the film industries, all prestigious suites bear the names of famous movie stars, such as Cary Grant and Alain Delon.
-But the largest suite is dedicated to Sean Connery, the actor of the famous British Agent 007.
+Not just a haven for luxury, the Carlton is steeped in cinematic history.
+Alfred Hitchcock chose it as a location for ‘To Catch A Thief,’ starring Grace Kelly and Cary Grant.
+In homage to its film ties, the prestigious suites bear the names of legendary stars like Cary Grant and Alain Delon.
+The grandest suite pays tribute to Sean Connery, the iconic British Agent 007.

-In 1982, Carlton joined the InterContinetal Group and has become InterContinental Carlton Cannes.
-Today, it is the venue for events, such as weddings, meetings, and anniversaries.
+In 1982, the hotel joined the InterContinental Group, evolving into the InterContinental Carlton Cannes.
+Today, it serves as a venue for various events, from weddings and meetings to anniversaries.